cscrivner/coltanscrivner.com/content/home/slider.md

 [[item]]
-  title = "Top 10 list for pandemic movies" content = "My interview with Ars Technica about the pandemic" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "My top 10 list for pandemic movies" content = "Interview with Ars Technica about morbid curiosity and the pandemic" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).